bladonjay/Jadhav-Lab-Codes-JHB/README.md

  This repository has all my code from the jadhav lab.
 Right now there are three projects

-  1. BetaOdorProject: olfactory guided T maze task, this was published under DOI: https://doi.org/10.7554/eLife.79545 This repository will require also the download of 'general_repo' and it needs to be in your matlab search path.
+  1. BetaOdorProject: olfactory guided T maze task, this was published under DOI: https://doi.org/10.7554/eLife.79545 This repository also contains an archived version of 'general_repo' which will need to be in your matlab search path.
-     To start analysis run the function: Jadhav-Lab-Codes\BetaOdorProject\figures1-6Functions\PipelineScriptsSTARTHERE To start analysis for figure 6 run: cd C:\Users\Jadhavlab\Documents\gitRepos\Jadhav-Lab-Codes\BetaOdorProject\figure7Functions then run 'A_Figure7Wrapper'
+     To start analysis run the function: Jadhav-Lab-Codes\BetaOdorProject\figures1-6Functions\PipelineScriptsSTARTHERE\cs_Pipeline
+     To start analysis for figure 6: cd C:\Users\Jadhavlab\Documents\gitRepos\Jadhav-Lab-Codes\BetaOdorProject\figure7Functions then run 'A_Figure7Wrapper'

      The datafiles to run this code live here: https://figshare.com/articles/dataset/Rhythmic_coordination_of_hippocampal-prefrontal_ensembles_for_odor-place_associative_memory_and_decision_making/19620783
+     ** the LFP data for the last animal is too large for the 20 gb limit in Figshare.
+You can email me at jhbladon(at)brandeis(dot)edu for those data or wait until they are uploaded to the dandi archive.

-     For the 'pipelineScripts' function you will need to change some directory-finding functions, put error checking on For the 'Wrapper' function, just bring the 'BetaOdorData' file (~6gb) into your workspace
+     For the 'pipelineScripts' functions you will need to change some directory-finding functions, namely JHB_setBetaOdorpaths and cs_setPaths
+     For the 'Wrapper' function, just bring the 'BetaOdorData' file (~6gb) into your workspace and make sure you have in your path the folder called general-repo